Communications Committee Charter

-The Communication and Website Committee is charged with disseminating important community information electronically (i.e., via email) to Rosedale from time to time as situations warrant.
-This charge bears with it the responsibility for maintaining up-to-date email lists of homeowners.
-In addition, and importantly, the Committee is responsible for maintaining and upgrading the Rosedale MHOA website, including developing content for the website, and ensuring that all posted information is accurate and current.
+The Communication is charged with managing the Master Website and disseminating important community information electronically (i.e., via email) to Rosedale residents from time to time as situations warrant.
+This charge bears with it the responsibility for maintaining up-to-date email lists of homeowners, maintaining and upgrading the Rosedale MHOA Website, including developing content for the website and ensuring that all posted information is accurate and current, and responding to emails and inquiries posted on the Contact Us page of our Website.

 Number of Committee Members